tpolecat/tut/out/Functor.md

     def map[A, B](fa: F[A])(f: A => B): F[B]

-together with trait `FunctorLaw` which encodes the laws stated above.
+together with trait `FunctorLaw` which encodes the laws stated above (this can be used for testing that a given functor instance is lawful).

-Because Scala's `for` comprehensions desugar into calls to a set of methods that includes `map` and does not take implicit conversions into account, it is common practice to define `map` as an instance method on `A` and delegate to this method from the `Functor[A]` implementation.

 ### Functor Instance